asmuth/brokerd/protocol.md

 ==================================

-the protocol is designed to be extremly efficent for the central distribution instance (since this cannot be scaled horizontally) and therefore moves all error handling to inter-client connections. in a tradeoff for maximum throughput up to one second of data may be lost in case of a crash/network outage.
+the protocol is designed to be extremly efficent for the central distribution instance (the "backbone") since this cannot be scaled horizontally. it therefore moves all error handling to the client and inter-client "connections".

 the basic idea is that every publisher/client must sent all incoming messages to a backbone which will assign a continous sequence number. a publisher can only consider